Managing Users.

 -rw-r--r-- 1 darthvader darthvader 1295 Oct 2 12:59 .zshrc

-Create a User with Different Home Directory
+Create a User with a Different Home Directory

 According with man useradd, -d /var/www/mercury mercury option will not create the directory /var/www/mercury, if this is missing.